Rushey Mead: Politics

-Rushey Mead is located within the Leicester East parliament constituency, a seat held by the Labour Party consistently since 1987 albeit with a significantly reduced majority in the 2019 United Kingdom general election, though reflecting a widespread national trend for the Labour Party in that particular election.
+Rushey Mead is located within the Leicester East parliament constituency, a seat currently held by the Conservative Party since 2024.
+The Labour Party consistently held the seat between 1987 and 2024 but lost the seat to the outgoing Conservative Government despite a landslide victory across the country for the Labour Party in that particular election.

+The Rushey Mead electoral ward is currently, since 2023 represented on Leicester City Council by three Conservative Party Councillors.

-The electoral ward of Rushey Mead includes parts of the neighbouring suburb and Leicester area of Belgrave.
+The electoral ward of Rushey Mead includes a part of neighbouring Belgrave, meaning that despite the actual geographical location, that specific area may also be classed as being in Rushey Mead by virtue of the electoral ward mapping.

-Rushey Mead is represented on Leicester City Council by Labour Councillors Ross Willmott, a former leader of the city council and the Labour Party candidate for Leicestershire Police and Crime Commissioner, Piara Singh Clair MBE, the deputy city mayor and cabinet member for Culture, Leisure, Sport and Regulatory Services and Rita Patel, the assistant city mayor and cabinet member for Equalities and Special Projects and founder of the Peepul Centre, located in the neighbouring area of Belgrave and close to Leicester City Centre.
+Former Councillors for Rushey Mead include Ross Willmott, a former leader of the city council and the Labour Party candidate for Leicestershire Police and Crime Commissioner, Piara Singh Clair MBE, former deputy city mayor and cabinet member for Culture, Leisure, Sport and Regulatory Services and Rita Patel, former assistant city mayor and cabinet member for Equalities and Special Projects and founder of the Peepul Centre, located in the neighbouring area of Belgrave and close to Leicester City Centre.

 Rushey Mead was represented within the East Midlands parliamentary constituency in the European Parliament.